 Late-Night Hot Spots

 Columbia Heights’ microneighborhoods have got your back when you’re looking for a night cap.
-End your trek for craft beer at Meridian Pint, an 11th Street gastropub with more than 20 drafts to choose from, the majority of which are brewed locally.
 Room 11 is one of the city’s finest neighborhood cocktail bars, offering up light bites and strong drinks skillfully mixed by knowledgeable bartenders.

 You don’t have to be a Bolshevik to have a good night at Marx Café Revolutionary Cuisine in Mount Pleasant, a neighborhood hangout where the bartender is quick to mingle with locals and newbies alike.
 The restaurant-bar is known for airing soccer matches from across the globe in the daytime, but you can also catch most major sports on its flat-screen TVs by night, too.
 For the cyclist set, Bar Roubaix brings Belgian beer garden culture and tasty kebabs to the heart of Columbia Heights.
 Sip on everything from local draft beers and a house pils to authentic Trappist ales like Chimay.